 Slide 2: Woman writing

 For more than 60 years, Columbia University has trained leaders in public, private and nonprofit organizations.
-The Global Center is Rio brings this vision to Brazil, where we offer a range of executive education programs to empower professionals working in and with Brazil.
+The Rio Center brings this vision to Brazil, where we offer a range of executive education programs to empower professionals working in and with Brazil.
 Our cirrucula, taught by renowned professors and practitioners, combine academic theory with applied methodologies through a variety of teaching models.

 Columbia University's executive programs are designed to be interactive and leverage the knowledge and experience of our partners and program participants.
 Our programs incorporate case studies, seminars, dramatizations, group problem-solving, and presentations to provoke discussion and debate.

 We are constantly evaluating and evolving our programs based on feedback and focus groups with partners and participants.
 Because each program is unique, we work closely with clients throughout the planning and implementation process to ensure that each program meets the specific needs and challenges of its participants.

 To learn more about our professional development programs, please contact our Project Coordinator, Maria Luiza Paranhos (firstname.lastname@example.org).

 Program to prepare and support writers creating original television pilots through a hands-on, personal experience with major names in TV.
 Held in Brazil, the course brings a dynamic approach, with practical activities and direct orientation with professors from the School of the Arts.
 The TV Writing program focuses on the following topics:

 - The basic structural principles of a TV series (focusing on the differences between a feature screenplay and a TV pilot);

 - The different types of series: stand-alones, serialized and combined approaches;